ddan67/epicarmyBuilder/README.md

-want to add in unit cards so its easyer to see what you are bying
+want to add in unit cards so its easyer to see what you are making for the armybuilder, only netea